google/zetasql/docs/procedural-language.md

 `CASE` can have a maximum of 50 nesting levels.

 `CASE` is restricted from being executed dynamically as a nested element.
-This means `CASE` cannot be nested in an `EXECUTE IMMEDIATE` statement.
+This means `CASE` can't be nested in an `EXECUTE IMMEDIATE` statement.

 **Examples**

 In this example, a search if conducted for the `target_product_ID` in the `products_a` table.
-If the ID is not found there, a search is conducted for the ID in the `products_b` table.
-If the ID is not found there, the statement in the `ELSE` block is executed.
+If the ID isn't found there, a search is conducted for the ID in the `products_b` table.
+If the ID isn't found there, the statement in the `ELSE` block is executed.

 <pre class="lang-sql prettyprint">